-Today, I learned from my 13-year-old daughter that Pi Day is celebrated every March 14 - 3/14 - 3.14 - commemorating the mathematical constant pi = 3.14159265+.
-Pi represents the relationship between a circle's diameter (its width) and its circumference (the distance around the circle).
+Today, my 13-year-old daughter taught me about Pi Day.
+It happens every year on March 14 — 3/14 — representing the famous mathematical constant, π (pi), which equals 3.14159+.
+Pi shows the ratio between a circle’s diameter (its width) and its circumference (the distance around it).

 What Is National Pi Day?